goostengine/goost-docs/usage/configuring.rst

 extension.
 Community modules represent ``git`` submodules which are maintained by third-party developers.

-The ``disable_builtin.py`` and ``disable_community.py`` configuration scripts
-located at ``modules/`` directory aim to list all modules in such a way that they can be disabled by users, as modules are enabled by default once detected by the build system, unless they are explicitly disabled via ``config.py::is_enabled`` method per each module.

 If you'd like to opt-out from compiling certain modules, you'll have to disable each of the unused modules explicitly: